Online Documentation for SQL Manager for SQL server

 To edit the alias of a table/view, double-click the object caption and enter the new name, or right-click the object and select Rename from the context menu.

-Visual Query Builder allows you to create complex queries consisting of two or more queries combined in one with the UNION operator, or add nested queries.
+Design Query allows you to create complex queries consisting of two or more queries combined in one with the UNION operator, or add nested queries.
 The panel to the left of the diagram area displays the tree of subqueries.

 To add a query, right-click within the tree of subqueries area and select Add union from the context menu.
 A tab for the new query will appear in the diagram area.